SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 ## Tags Based on Their Usage

-We can differentiate tags based on the **purpose they used**.
-Basically we have three types:
+We can differentiate tags based on the **their purpose**.There are three types:
 - **Formatting tags** - manage the size of the font, underline part of the text, make the text bold etc.
 - **Semantic tags** - description, title, head, body, etc.
 - **Control tags** - form tags, script tags, radio buttons, etc are used for interaction with user.